telerik/ajax-docs/controls/htmlchart/changes-and-backwards-compatibility/migrating-from-radchart-to-radhtmlchart/migrate-date-axis-configuration.md

 # Migrate Date Axis Configuration

 The term date axis refers to an axis from a chart that can display discrete or continuous data in a DateTime type.
-This article illustrates how to migrate the configuration of date axis with discrete and continuous data from **RadChart** to the [ASP NET AJAX Chart](https://www.telerik.com/products/aspnet-ajax/html-chart.aspx).
+This article illustrates how to migrate the configuration of date axis with discrete and continuous data from **RadChart** to the [ASP.NET AJAX Chart](https://www.telerik.com/products/aspnet-ajax/html-chart.aspx).
 The examples illustrate how to migrate the date axes declaratively; however, the	same classes and properties of the axis can be used for the programmatic creation as well.

 ## Configuring Date Axis with Discrete Data